obfuscatedgenerated/ollieos_node/README.md

 You can edit these files directly, and they will be reflected in the OS.

 Line endings should be **CRLF** and **will not be converted** to avoid breaking binary files.

+## Node specific programs

+The following additional programs are provided by the wrapper and registered in the OS:
+- `appdata`: Opens the app data directory as previously described.
+- `update`: [Updates the OS](# Updating only OS) to the latest version (not the wrapper).